arogozhnikov/arogozhnikov.github.io/_posts/2015-09-07-mlhep_slides.markdown

 based on the COMET tracking problem I wrote about ([part 1]({% post_url 2015-06-22-machine-learning-used-in-tracking-of%}), [part 2]({% post_url 2015-07-05-machine-learning-in-comet-experiment %})), so participants played with ML methods on real-world problem.

 I gave lectures on introductory track.
-This was really challenging - put the course of ML to people who have no experience in ML and have different background (while major part of introductory track listeners were particle physicists, but this is not very helpful).
+This was really challenging - put the course of ML in 4 days to people who have no experience in ML and have different background (while major part of introductory track listeners were particle physicists, but this is not very helpful).

 One more caveat: since the schedule was completely filled, we decided to give no tasks (and thus all the theoretical knowledge will be obtained from slides).

-For this purpose I decided to minimize the number of things used in course.
+For this purpose I decided to minimize the number of things introduced in course.
 The only non-trivial notion I used was decision function.
 No $F(x)$, no $h_i(x)$, no $Q(x, y)$, no margins and other stuff.

 Despite this limitations, course contained